Posts

 Image

 After writing my first blog post about the Revitive Circulation Booster, (link at the end if you missed it) I thought readers might like an honest update based on a year (and more) of living with Peripheral Neuropathy.
 It’s been a tough journey, and if you’ve landed here, maybe it has been for you too.
 I’ve added three updates in total (listed below), written at key intervals to reflect real life progress, slip-ups, and tips that may help.
-This updated version first appeared on my original blog at davidcondonwoodcraft.ie. (linked below) and has been rewritten for an easier read. 📝 Part 2 of 3 Posts: This is a follow up to my Revitive Circulation Booster Post
+This updated version first appeared on my original blog at davidcondonwoodcraft.ie. (linked below) and has been split up and rewritten for an easier read.
+Check out this post 5 Amazon Buys I Didn’t Expect to Love for some great ideas after you finish here.

 Best Pubs in Tralee for a Night Out - Local Guide